 Rebooking for a different date – 2021 and 2022

 If you are thinking of choosing a new date, I’ll happily transfer your terms and any monies paid over to the new date.
 Positive thoughts, your wedding will still be amazing whichever date you choose, even if it’s a weekday, and even if you have to delay it for a year or two.
-You could still have an intimate ceremony this year, then arrange a ‘proper’ party in 2021 or 2022 when the after effects of the coronavirus crisis may be much less, and more of your guests will be able to attend.
+You could still have an intimate ceremony this year, then arrange a ‘proper’ party. later in 2021 or 2022 when the after effects of the coronavirus crisis may be much less, and more of your guests will be able to attend.
 Imagine your wedding photos this year with fewer guests able or even wanting to attend, all wearing corona face masks!

 Please try to liaise with your venue and ALL of your existing suppliers, so that we can ALL make the new date.
 I, like many of the suppliers who play a huge part of your day would be devastated if you chose a future date which I wasn’t able to be part of.
 If you decide you no longer need my services for your wedding, my booking fee is not refundable.
 If I’m not able to make the new date you have chosen, your booking fee is also non-refundable.
 However, if our contract is frustrated, depending on the amount of work I have done so far on your account, I will refund part of my fees so far.